kgdunn/pid-book/univariate-review/univariate-review.rst

 			\text{Sample variance}:     &\qquad&                                                                             s^2  &= \frac{1}{n-1}\sum_{i=1}^{n}{(x_i - \bar{x})^2}
 		\end{alignat*}

 	Dividing by :math:`n-1` makes the variance statistic, :math:`s^2`, an unbiased estimator of the population variance, :math:`\sigma^2`.
-However, in most engineering data sets our value for :math:`n` is large, so using a divisor of :math:`n` (which you might come across in computer software or other texts) rather than :math:`n-1` as shown here, has little difference.
+However, in most engineering data sets our value for :math:`n` is large, so using a divisor of :math:`n`, which you might come across in computer software or other texts, rather than :math:`n-1` as shown here, has little difference.

 	.. code-block:: s